Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 - Help keep students on track by linking directly to any assignments or materials mentioned in the announcements.

-- Include audio or video clips featuring you or your teaching team when appropriate, to make announcements more engaging and bolster the sense of instructor presence in the course.
+- Include audio or video clips featuring you or your teaching team when appropriate.
+Multimedia can make announcements more engaging and bolster the sense of instructor presence in the course.

 Canvas Announcements

-Broadcast information in Canvas to the whole class or with specific sections using general posted announcements.
+Broadcast information in Canvas to the whole class or to specific sections using general announcements.

 What are the benefits?

-- Students can use the “Announcements” area of your Canvas course to access all announcements, making this information potentially easier to find than in an inbox.
+- Students can use the “Announcements” area of your Canvas course to access all announcements, making this information potentially easier to find than in a message inbox.

-- Students also receive email notifications of new announcements in your course by default (although they may opt out).
+- By default, students also receive email notifications of new announcements at the email address associated with Canvas (although some may opt out).

 - You can draft announcements and post them at a future date and time.